skelebro1/nordtube/README.md

 ## 📝 Note

 This is my **personal** theme, there may be some things that you won't like.
 You'll need to change that by yourself.
-But in the future I will add variables which will allow you to change the colors.
+Colors are changable by editing the variables in the file.

 ## 📩 License